-Gothami Vihara located on Gothami Road, Borella, Colombo was started on a 2 acre of land donated in 1900 to Buddhist educator Dodanduwa Piyaratne Thero, a prominent monk who is credited with starting Sri Lanka’s first Buddhist School.
-Apart from providing serenity and a sense of spiritual solace in the middle of a busy town, this temple is famous for the frescos in the image house by the renowned artist George Keyt (17 April 1901 – 31 July 1993) who is considered the most distinguished modern painter in Sri Lanka.
+Gothami Vihara, located on Gothami Road in Colombo, was established on a 2-acre (about 0.8-hectare) plot of land donated in 1900 to the Buddhist educator Dodanduwa Piyaratne Thero, a prominent monk credited with founding the first Buddhist school in Sri Lanka.
+Today, the temple offers a peaceful spiritual refuge amid the bustle of the city and is especially renowned for the remarkable frescoes in its shrine room painted by the celebrated artist George Keyt (17 April 1901 – 31 July 1993), widely regarded as one of the most distinguished modern painters in Sri Lanka.

-This temple was built with the primary benefactor and the donor of the land.
-Apolonia de Soysa Peiris, mother of Sir James Peiris, a prominent leader in the Sri Lankan independence movement.
-With the temple donations, the foundation of the building for resident monks was laid in 1919 and the construction was completed in 1925.
-The foundation for the dagoba was laid in 1929 and on completion, was opened for public veneration in 1944.
+The temple was built with the support of its principal benefactor, Apolonia de Soysa Peiris, the mother of Sir James Peiris, a leading figure in the Sri Lankan Independence Movement.
+With donations made for the temple, the foundation for the residence of the monks was laid in 1919, and construction was completed in 1925.
+The foundation for the dagoba was laid in 1929, and upon completion it was opened for public veneration in 1944.

-Lady Apollonia’s grandson Harold Peiris who was married to the sister of George Keyt invited his brother-in-law to undertake the painting of the murals depicting the life of Buddha at the shrine room in 1939.
-It is said that Keyt did not charge for his labour and completed the painting in 1941.
-Andrew Bayd, a renowned architect had redesigned the temple walls to help George Keyt draw the murals.
+Lady Apolonia’s grandson, Harold Peiris—who was married to the sister of George Keyt—invited his brother-in-law to paint murals depicting the life of the Gautama Buddha inside the shrine room in 1939.
+It is said that Keyt undertook this work without charging for his labor and completed the paintings in 1941.

 Also See